Start consult with coach

 Cervical Strain Injuries Causes, Symptoms & Treatment

 Cervical strain injuries commonly occur in athletes when muscles and tendons, strong bands of tissue that connect muscles to the spine, get stretched too far.
-This injury is familiar to many athletes, who can easily twist or overstretch a neck muscle during exercise or competition.
+This neck muscle strain is familiar to many athletes, who can easily twist or overstretch a neck muscle during exercise or competition.

 Cervical Strain Injuries Hero Image 2

 A common cause of neck pain is a cervical strain.
 This injury happens when muscles and tendons, strong bands of tissue that connect muscles to the spine, get stretched too far.
 This injury is familiar to many athletes, who can easily twist or overstretch a neck muscle during exercise or competition.
 Severe strains can result in tearing a muscle or tendon.
-Sometimes this injury is referred to as a “whiplash” injury.
-This happens when the head is suddenly forced forward and backwards.
+Sometimes, this injury is referred to as a whiplash injury.
+This happens when the head is suddenly forced forward and backward.
 With proper treatment, athletes can achieve a full recovery and return to play.

 What causes Cervical Strain Injuries?

-Neck strain injuries often occur because muscles in the neck are overloaded.
-This can happen due to overuse, overstretching, or a sudden twist of the muscle, ligament or tendon.
-Poor posture can contribute to cervical strains as can underlying arthritis.
+Cervical strain injuries often occur because muscles in the neck are overloaded.
+This can happen due to overuse, overstretching, or a sudden twist of the muscle, ligament, or tendon.
+Poor posture can contribute to cervical strains, as can underlying arthritis.

 • Racket sports (tennis, racket ball, squash)